Cricket-Dream11 replaces Vivo as IPL sponsor - for half the amount

 "There were three bids in all," Patel, the chairman of the IPL governing council, said by phone.

-The franchise-based Twenty20 league will be played in the United Arab Emirates from Sept.
-19 after India decided it could not host it this year due to the novel coronavirus pandemic.
+The franchise-based league will be played in the United Arab Emirates from Sept.
+19 this year after India decided it could not host it due to the novel coronavirus pandemic.

-Finding a new lead sponsor for the IPL in just a few weeks had been seen as a test of cricket's status for brands in India.
+Dream11, which last year became India's first gaming startup to be valued at over $1 billion, has faced legal challenges in the past due to the similarities of fantasy gaming to gambling, which is largely illegal in the country.

+A court ruled that fantasy gaming involves skill rather than chance, enabling Dream11, which is also the fantasy gaming partner for the International Cricket Council and the NBA in India, to operate.

 ($1 = 74.6710 Indian rupees)